Choosing Fashion Fabrics for Portfolio Design Collections

 Another board including fashion clothing plus swatches:

-ps……..You can learn ALL ABOUT THIS in SWATCHES TO GOUACHE online course! (get started FREE with MORE tutorials on that sales page) Design and sketch your own collectons in gouache and get guidance and feedback from me step -by-step- and uncover your unique style through the process!
+ps……..You can learn ALL ABOUT THIS (and do it yourself too) in SWATCHES TO GOUACHE online course! (get started FREE with MORE tutorials on that sales page) .
+In Swatches to Gouache, you Design and sketch your own collections in gouache and get guidance and feedback from me step -by-step- and uncover your unique style through the process!

 Here’s what you’ll learn in today’s free video lesson: